 When In Doubt, Reverse Out!

-A considerable amount of emphasis is placed on learning unusual performance-driving maneuvers that allow you to change direction of travel and the orientation of the vehicle quickly.
+A considerable amount of emphasis is placed on learning unusual performance-driving maneuvers that allow you to change the direction of travel and the orientation of the vehicle quickly.

 The J-turn, bootlegger, and other maneuvers are useful, but if they are botched the vehicle will usually come to a stop or even overturn.